nestjs/docs.nestjs.com/content/migration.md

 }
 ```

-You should enable shutdown hooks in your `main.ts`.
-The Terminus integration will listen on POSIX signals such as SIGTERM.
-See the [Application shutdown chapter](fundamentals/lifecycle-events#application-shutdown) for more information.
+You should enable shutdown hooks in your `main.ts` file.
+The Terminus integration will listen on POSIX signals such as SIGTERM (see the [Application shutdown chapter](fundamentals/lifecycle-events#application-shutdown) for more information).
 When enabled, the health check route(s) will automatically respond with a Service Unavailable (503) HTTP error response when the server is shutting down.

-##### Custom Health Indicators

 With the removal of `@godaddy/terminus`, you will need to update your `import` statements
 to use `@nestjs/terminus` instead.
 Most notable is the import of the `HealthCheckError`.